UNCLE AL'S PUGS

 He though, when we first got him as an adult was far from housebroken.
 He would mark; the girls, us if we hold still, and anything else.
 Needless to say he was on a leash when inside the house and watched closely.

-He is crate trained and gets to run around loose in the yard to play and exercise when not crated.
+He is crate trained and gets to run around loose in the yard to play and exercise when not crated, or if not there he is in the kennel yard to run around for more time outside.
 They had told us the dogs had a doggie door off their doggie room and would go outside to potty with no accidents.
-We do have lots of females in heat and its very hard on stud dogs in this situation.
-Were hoping he gets the hang of it.
+We do have lots of females in heat and it's very hard on stud dogs in this situation.
+We're hoping he gets the hang of it.
 He loves everyone he meets!
 No doubt he has classic sweet Pug personality and adorable looks!

 Photo at 18 months.
 He is even more handsome and his head is even bigger now that he's mature.

-Dilly my Uncles fawn pup who was 6 months old in the group photos in the slide show and 23 months in the photos with a red collar.
+AKC Daffodil, AKA Dilly, was my Uncles fawn pup who was 6 months old in the group photos in the slide show and 23 months in the photos with a red collar.
 She was a wild child as a puppy!
 She loved to rough house with the other pups, kids, or anyone who will play with her.
-She has a lot of energy but isn't hyper.
+She had a lot of energy but isn't hyper.
 She will nap in her crate and is very well behaved.

-She is much more snuggly and happy to cuddle now that she's a bit older.
+Now that she's mature she's really mellow.
+She is much more snuggly and happy to cuddle now.

 Dilly likes to hop up on anyones lap and play with whoever else is occupying the lap, as you can see from the photos.
 She is super cute!
 Uncle Al just raves how sweet they all are and constantly says how beautiful Dilly is.